rackerlabs/support-how-to/content/how-to/cloud-servers/grep-basics/index.md

 ---
 permalink: grep-basics/
+audit_date: '2021-07-23'
 title: grep basics
 type: article
 created_by: Coral Moore
-created_date: 2021-05-14
+created_date: '2021-05-14'
-last_modified_date:
+last_modified_date: '2021-07-23'
-last_modified_by:
+last_modified_by: Cat Lookabaugh
-audit_date:
 product: Cloud Servers
 product_url: cloud-servers
 ---

-# grep Basics
-*For understanding grep, how to search through output.*
+This article introduces some tools, especially `grep`, a Linux&reg; command-line tool that you can use to search directories or files that match specified regular expressions.

-# What is grep?
+### What is `grep`?

-++Official answer:++
+**Official answer:**

-grep searches the named input FILEs (or standard input if no files are named, or if a single hyphen-minus (-) is given as filename) for lines containing a match to the given PATTERN.
-By default, grep prints the matching lines.
+`grep` searches the named input files (or standard input if you don't specify a file or use a single hyphen (**-**) as the filename) for lines containing a match to the given pattern.
+By default, `grep` prints the matching lines.

-++Nicer answer:++
+**Nicer answer:**

-Search a file or output for something specific.
+Search a file, directory, or output for something specific, similar to **Ctrl** + **f** in Windows&reg;.
+Use this function to target exactly what you need.
-Like Ctrl+F in Windows.
-Instead of a huge wall of information, only show me what I'm looking for

-# Basics
+### Basics

-Often the easiest way to show how a command works, is with examples!
+Often, the easiest way to show how a command works, is with examples.

-Show standard users:
+You can see all users in the **/etc/passwd** file with the following command:

 ```sh
 # cat /etc/passwd
 rack:x:1001:1001::/home/rack:/bin/bash